 Nine inhabited islands accompanied by about 300 tiny, deserted islets make up the Bocas del Toro archipelago, known for its perfectly clear Caribbean water and vibrant coral reef.
 Set up shop in Bocas Town on Isla Colon, the area’s bustling tourist hub, where you can swim among the sea stars at Playa Estrellas or set out by boat to the remote reefs and sugar sand beaches of Coral Cay and Cayos Zapatilla, unspoiled snippets of paradise within the Bastimentos National Marine Park.

-Discover Costa Rica's only surviving Caribbean corals in Cahuita National Park, where a rich marine ecosystem flourishes within 787-acres of protected reef.
+Discover Costa Rica’s only surviving Caribbean corals in Cahuita National Park, where a rich marine ecosystem flourishes within 787-acres of protected reef.
 Book a tour with a local guide and head to Punta Cahuita to swim in a real-life aquarium surrounded by vibrant, coral polychrome.
 Less than an hour south in Gandoca Manzanillo Wildlife Refuge, follow the shoreline trail toward Punta Mona through the rainforest and snorkel numerous hidden coves along the way.
+It’s no wonder why this place makes our list of the best snorkeling spots in Costa Rica.

 Lush jungle edged by rocky shoreline and golden beaches make up Ballena Island Marine Park, which protects one of the largest collections of coral in Costa Rica.
 Slip below the Pacific’s surface and paddle through extensive reef surrounding Ballena Island, the Tres Hermanas islets, and fascinating Punta Uvita — an odd quirk of nature, the entire point unfurls to resemble a whale’s tail.
 Afterward, head north and kick back on mostly deserted beaches like Playa Dominicalito and Playa Matapalo.